 c.
 What if you want to send another message (only) if the user doesn’t purchase after the first nudge

 There could more such conditions which essentially contribute to creating a better experience for the users.
-Normal autoresponders provided by you ESP are way far from being able to do anything like this.
+Normal autoresponders provided by your ESP are way far from being able to do anything like this.

 2. Added to wishlist but not purchased

-Adding to wishlist is showing a strong intent to buy something.
-When a user adds to wishlist, he is simply postponing his decision to purchase.
+Adding to the wishlist is showing a strong intent to buy something.
+When a user adds to a wishlist, he is simply postponing his decision to purchase.

-A timely, contextual nudge from seller works well to convince users to purchase.
+A timely, contextual nudge from the seller works well to convince users to purchase.

 3. Cart abandonment (for new visitors)

-Oftentimes user wants to purchase but backs out at the final moment when he is only a step away from transaction
+Oftentimes user wants to purchase but backs out at the final moment when he is only a step away from the transaction.

-Therefore, DODuae triggered a notification that incentivized the user for purchase if he tried backing out at the final moment.
+Therefore, DODuae triggered a notification that incentivized the user to purchase if he tried backing out at the final moment.

 The output of the three campaigns that we discussed in the previous section has been summed up below: